 EM’s goals for Y-12 are to:

-- Demolish excess facilities
+- Demolish the inventory of high-risk excess contaminated facilities

 - Complete remediation of soil, groundwater, and surface water